darklaunch/darklaunch.com/blog/2013/03/21/php-exec-stderr-stdout-return-code.md

         <div>
             anonymous &ndash; Aug 16, 2013
             <div>
-                <p>"tee - read from standard input and write to standard output and files"</p>
+"tee - read from standard input and write to standard output and files"
             </div>
         </div>
     </li>